-The qualification requirements for a BGA CFE are detailed in BGA Laws and Rules Part 2.
-The BGA have run the first phase of formal CFE briefings in each of the BGA regions, and have extended the examining privileges of a number of BGA FEs to include testing for the CFE.
-The broader roll-out of the BGE CFE can now take place, and, in order for that to happen:
+The qualification requirements for a BGA Cloud Flying Endorsement (CFE) are detailed in BGA Laws and Rules Part 2.
+The BGA has run the first phase of formal CFE briefings in each of the BGA regions, and has extended the examining privileges of a number of BGA FEs to include testing for the CFE.
+The broader roll-out of the BGE CFE can now take place and, in order for that to happen:

-Individual pilots looking to obtain a BGA CFE will have to attend a formal BGA CFE briefing/seminar, and, depending on whether or not they hold/or have recently held a formal instrument flight rating, may also need to undertake an assessment of competence with a suitably qualified BGA FE.
+Depending on whether or not they hold/or have recently held a formal instrument flight rating, individual pilots looking to obtain a BGA CFE will have to attend a formal BGA CFE briefing/seminar and undertake an assessment of competence with a suitably qualified BGA FE.
 In the first instance, they should contact their CFI who will be able to advise them on the availability of local BGA CFE briefings, and put them in contact with an appropriate BGA CFE examiner.

 BGA FEs that would like to have their examining privileges extended to cover the CFE should contact their Senior Regional Examiner.
 Contact details can be found at http://www.gliding.co.uk/bgainfo/instructors/contacts.htm

 A The NPPL is a UK National, sub-ICAO

 licence, with ratings for SSEA (Simple Single Engine Aircraft, the old "Group

 A"), SLMG and Microlight aircraft.
 The licence, unlike the

 JAR licence, is issued for life.
 It is only valid for UK airspace,